 Jennifer and Chris have two grown sons and are Gigi and Grandaddy to five grandchildren.
 They are happy to call Floyd, Virginia home!

 John McEnhill became Executive Director shortly after retiring as Executive Director of Floyd Center For the Arts (Formerly known as The Jacksonville Center for the Arts) after ten years of service at the center.
 John had served on the Chamber board since 2004 with a one-year break, including two terms as President.
 Since 2002, John has been a board member of New River Community Action and has been Chair of the Board for the past five years.
 He served for 9 years on the Board of Directors for Tri Area Community Health (including five terms as Board Chair) until 2016.
 He is also a member of the Floyd County Tourism Advisory Board.
 John relocated to Floyd from the San Francisco Bay Area in 2001 and has a farm in Indian Valley.
 John's professional background includes facilities management, paralegal work, retail management and other nonprofit management.
 After playing in national tournaments around the United States as a much younger amateur circuit player, he still has a passion for tennis and follows tennis news daily.

 Resa also enjoys working for the FloydFest team during the summer.
-She has worked with FloydFest for 2 years and plans to continue working with them in 2020.
+She has worked with FloydFest for 2 years and plans to continue working with them in the future.
 One of Resa’s favorite things to do is to participate in theatrical performances.
-She is heavily involved with The June Bug Center’s theatre events, either acting or being backstage.
+Resa has recently become a teacher at The June Bug Center, spending her time teaching children about theatre.
+She is also heavily involved with The June Bug Center’s theatre events, either acting or being backstage.
 She would like to study theatre in college and be involved with more theatrical groups.